Welcome to today's edition of the Rush 24-7 podcast.

 But at the same time, there's no doubt in my mind.

-For those of you who have a long-term memory and in this for the long game, think Perot.
+For those of you who have a long-term memory and in this in a long game, think Perot.

 And I'm not comparing Trump's speech.

-And it was no intimation he's going to run for president that time.
+And there was no intimation he's going to run for president at that time.

-It was just it was and that's what made the speech that Perot gave so made it so attractive and attracted so much attention to it.
+And that's what made the speech that Perot gave so, made it so attractive and attracted so much attention to it.

 Trump, the same kind of thing here with similar focus, except he made it official today.